keithalewis/math/uf.md

 instruments are: stocks, bonds, futures, currencies, and commodities.
 They are traded in some amount: shares, notional, contracts, units, and physical quantity respectively.
 A legal entity is an individual or a corporation.
-Corporations can subdivide holdings by individual traders.
+Corporations can subdivide holdings by groups or individual traders.
 The holding $(i,a,e)$ indicates entity $e$ owns amount $a$ of instrument $i$.